quartzy/courier/docs/index.md

 [![Coverage Status][ico-coverage]][link-coverage]
 [![Scrutinizer Code Quality][ico-scrutinizer]][link-scrutinizer]

-A library to send transactional emails using domain objects and concise interfaces.
+Courier is a library to send transactional emails using domain objects and concise interfaces.

-This library provides tools to send standardized emails without having to reinvent the wheel to using third-party SaaS SMTP provides, like SparkPost and Postmark.
-By leveraging a [standardized domain model](https://github.com/quartzy/php-email) for defining our emails, Courier is capable of defining drivers (or "couriers" in our case) that allow the developer to easily switch out how they send their emails without changing any part of their code that builds and delivers the email.
+Courier provides an interface to sending standardized emails using third-party SaaS SMTP providers, like SparkPost and Postmark.
+By leveraging a [standardized domain model](https://github.com/quartzy/php-email) for defining emails, Courier is capable of defining drivers (or "couriers" in our case) that allow the developer to easily switch how the provider sending their emails without changing any part of their code that builds the email.

 [ico-version]: https://img.shields.io/packagist/v/quartzy/courier.svg?style=flat-square
 [ico-license]: https://img.shields.io/badge/license-Apache%202.0-brightgreen.svg?style=flat-square